Blue-Terra/kyc-program/README.md

 This repo contains the source code for the Blue Terra [Civic](https://docs.civic.com/) KYC nonce Solana program.

-The program is minimalist nonce program, written in Anchor Lang and provides Blue Terra a simple way to keep track of KYC verified wallets.
+The program is a minimalist nonce, written in Anchor Lang and provides Blue Terra a simple way to keep track of KYC verified wallets.

 If a Blue Terra NFT holder does not have valid KYC, they will be able to interact with a KYC Program to claim their land.

 The program contains one instruction `claimLand`.
 This instruction leverages the Civic Gateway decorator to detect the KYC status of a given `walletAddress` and `gatewayToken`.